EthanNorton/MSDS-alignment/README.md

 My **seventh** class is MSDS 458, Artificial Intelligence and Deep Learning (Summer 2025).
 The class is a deep dive into all types of Neural Networks.
 My project for the class has been on EIA dataset, where I discuss it deeper into the branch, [here](https://github.com/EthanNorton/MSDS-alignment/tree/MSDS-458).

+This class has been really amazing so far.
+To build deeper than the project, I'm also growing and implementing project areas for next steps in my career,[here](https://github.com/EthanNorton/MSDS-alignment/blob/MSDS-458/growth-areas.md).

 ## Demo of Classes